molnarszilard/canopy_segmentation/README.md

 In this repo, we provide the code for our FPN-based canopy segmentation method.

+## Abstract

+With the widening of the Agriculture 4.0 era, the use of autonomous robots in the agriculture field is becoming a priority.
+The key component of such an autonomous, often multi-robot system is the perception of the environment, which is based on 2D and 3D cameras.
+A base processing part of the 2D images is the segmentation of different zones in the images.
+This is the case also in the vineyards where in order to process complex plant canopies, segmenting the parts of the image containing the area of interest is a part of the pre-processing chain.
+In this work, we present a Feature Pyramid Network-based grape canopy segmentation method, which has great potential to create a segmentation mask, containing only the leaves and fruits of interest.
+We conducted our tests in different vineyards and we also obtained the above state-of-the-art segmentation results on public and custom datasets.

 ## Preparation

 You need to install pytorch (our version is 1.8.0), numpy, timeit, opencv, torchsummary. (conda environment is useful)